Skip to content

 set_syspath(absolute_dependencies)

-# Set the configuration
+# return the config

 return config